‘They will never be forgotten’: Seattle King County NAACP event puts focus on police killings

 Nikkita Oliver, executive director of Creative Justice, and a former Seattle mayoral candidate who is running for City Council, read a poem dedicated to Lyles:

 “We cry, ‘Black Lives Matter.’
 My shirt; ‘Black Lives Matter.’
 The sign in my neighbor’s yard: ‘Black Lives Matter.’
-Even our mayor says, ‘Black Lives Matter’.
+Even our mayor says, ‘Black Lives Matter.’
 And still not much has changed since you were stolen.”

 As the ceremony concluded, organizers released a dozen white doves, which rose swiftly and circled the park several times before heading south.